-- Press 1 3 0 simultaneously.
-You will be prompted to enter the administrator password. - Enter the administrator password (default password is 123456).
-It is highly recommended to change the password (see section, Password on page 127"Password") after your first login - · Confirm with OK key.
+Press 1 3 0 simultaneously.
+You will be prompted to enter the administrator password.

+- 2. Enter the administrator password (default password is 123456).
+It is highly recommended to change the password (see Section 3.15.1, "Password") after your first login. - 3.
+Confirm with OK key.

-2.3.2.3 OpenScape Desk Phone CP400/600/600E/700/700X
+2.3.2.3 OpenScape Desk Phone CP400/600/600E

-- 1) Access the Administration Menu - Press 1 3 0 simultaneously.
-You will be prompted to enter the administrator password. - Press the or key and use the Up Arrow, Down Arrow and OK keys consecutively to select the Admin menu. - 2) When the Admin menu is active, you will be prompted to enter the administrator password.
+- 1. Access the Administration Menu - Press 1 3 0 simultaneously.
+You will be prompted to enter the administrator password. - Press the or key and use the Up Arrow, Down Arrow and OK keys consecutively to select the Admin menu.

+2. When the Admin menu is active, you will be prompted to enter the administrator password.
 The default admin password is "123456".
-It is highly recommended to change the password (see Section 3.15.1, "Password") after your first login. e
+It is highly recommended to change the password (see Section 3.15.1, "Password") after your first login.

-For entering passwords with non-numeric characters, consider the following:

-By default, password entry is in numeric mode and a minimum length of 6 characters.
+For entering passwords with non-numeric characters, please consider the following: By default, password entry is in numeric mode and a minimum length of 6 characters.
 For changing the mode, press the # key once or repeatedly, depending on the desired character.
-The # key cycles around the input modes as follows: (Abc) -> (abc) -> (123) -> (ABC) -> back to start.
-Usable characters are 0-9 A-Z a-z .#,?!"+-()@/:
+The # key cycles around the input modes as follows:

+(Abc) -> (abc) -> (123) -> (ABC) -> back to start.
+Usable characters are 0-9 A-Z a-z .#,?!'"+-()@/:

-- 3) Navigate within the Administration Menu. - 4) Select a parameter.
+- 3. Navigate within the Administration Menu. - 4.
+Select a parameter

 If a parameter is set by choosing a value from a selective list, an arrow symbol appears in the parameter field that has the focus.
 Press the OK key to enter the selective list.
 Use the Up Arrow and Down Arrow keys to scroll up and down in the selection list.
-To select a list entry, press the OK key. - 5) Enter the parameter value For selecting numbers and characters, you can use special keys.
+To select a list entry, press the OK key.

+5. Enter the parameter value

+For selecting numbers and characters, you can use special keys.
 See the following table:

 Key Key Function during text input Key function when held down Enter special characters.
-2 seconds: Ringer off 3 seconds: Beep sound instead of ringer Toggle between lower-case characters, uppercase characters, and digits in the following order: (Abc) -> (abc) -> (123) -> (ABC) -> back to start.
-Phonelock on/off.
+2 seconds: Ringer off 3 seconds: Beep sound instead of ringer

+Key Key Function during text input Key function when held down Age Toggle between lowercase characters, up- Phonelock on/off. × percase characters, and digits in the fol- \$ į į lowing order: (Abc) -> (abc) -> (123) -> (ABC) -> back to { £ start.